 Figure~\ref{fig:money_use_js} shows the JS divergences of the answer distributions.
 As this survey question allowed for multiple answers, we normalized the distributions to sum to one before calculating the JS divergences.
 We found the largest differences in distribution between Venezuela and the three countries in the high income group as well as Russia.
-Generally, the countries in the high income group as well as Russia were somewhat similar among each other, and more dissimilar to the countries in the low income group and Venezuela.
+Generally, the countries in the high income group, as well as Russia, were somewhat similar among each other, and more dissimilar to the countries in the low income group and Venezuela.

 Regarding the difference between the time points, Venezuela showed the largest changes.
 These changes were mostly in the categories \emph{basic expenses} and \emph{education}.
-While in \texttt{T1} the country with the highest proportion of workers spending the micro task money for basic expenses was the Philippines, in \texttt{T2} it was Venezuela.
-The proportion of Venezuelan workers who reported using the micro-task income money use for basic expenses rose from 52.4\% in \texttt{T1} to 62.4\% in \texttt{T2}.
-This is consistent with Venezuelan workers' increase in relying on CrowdFlower as a primary source of income, as well as their increase in weekly time spent on the platform.
+While in \texttt{T1} the country with the highest proportion of workers spending the microtask money for basic expenses was the Philippines, in \texttt{T2} it was Venezuela.
+The proportion of Venezuelan workers who reported using the microtask income for basic expenses rose from 52.4\% in \texttt{T1} to 62.4\% in \texttt{T2}.
+This is consistent with Venezuelan workers' increase in relying on CrowdFlower as a primary source of income and with their increase in weekly time spent on the platform.
 The proportion of Venezuelan workers using the money for their education rose from 22\% at \texttt{T1} to 32\% at \texttt{T2}.

 The second-largest change\footnote{Brazil had a slightly lower JS (0.0025) than Venezuela (0.0028).} from \texttt{T1} to \texttt{T2} was observed in Brazil.
-In \texttt{T2}, less Brazilian workers indicated saving or investing their micro-task income, while more Brazilian workers reported spending it on basic expenses and leisure activities.
-In \texttt{T2}, there was also a lower percentage of workers who reported donating micro-task income to charity than in \texttt{T1}, in all countries of the low income group.
+In \texttt{T2}, fewer Brazilian workers indicated saving or investing their microtask income, while more Brazilian workers reported spending it on basic expenses and leisure activities.
+In \texttt{T2}, there was also a lower percentage of workers who reported donating microtask income to charity than in \texttt{T1}, in all countries of the low income group.